I am starting my second life – an ode to my dearest friend Gaëtane

 Back to Luxeuil now.
 My almost seven months in Luxeuil with the Spach family turned out to be for better and for worse.
 The young Swedish wife, 7 years my elder, did not like to cook.
 She left it all to me, which was a lot of responsibility for a 19-year-old who had never done anything but study and give a helping hand in the kitchen.
 I had very rudimentary notions of what cooking was all about.
 We could all cook scrambled eggs in my family, but Gun insisted on having canned sardines to go with the eggs.

 There was the funniest old cookbook I have ever seen and it was my only guide to what I prepared.
 I think it was Gaëtane who taught me how to make salad dressing, and I still use just about the same recipe.

-The young wife, Ulla, (though not Ulla to me) showed me this well-used, yellowed book that was titled La nouvelle cuisine française by Blanche Caramel.
+The young wife, Ulla, (Madame Spach to me) showed me this well-used, yellowed book that was titled La nouvelle cuisine française by Blanche Caramel.
 It looked a hundred years old.
 And for the rest it was simply ‘Débrouillez-vous!’
 (Just do it!)